11 min read

 As you build your school list, it’s important to understand university acceptance rates.
 College acceptance rates can make a major difference as you determine which colleges to apply to, research different institutions, and manage your expectations.

 What do acceptance rates mean?

 Simply put, college acceptance rates are a ratio—the number of total applicants to accepted students.
 For example, if 100 people apply to a college and 10 are accepted, the college has a 10% acceptance rate.
-So, with schools like Harvard University, where 57,786 students applied last year and only 2,320 were accepted, you end up with an acceptance rate of 3.43%.
+So, with schools like Harvard University, where 56,937 students applied to the Class of 2027 and only 1,942 were accepted, you end up with an acceptance rate of 3.41%.
 Lowest acceptance rate colleges, like Harvard University, have a well-earned reputation for being the hardest to get into, however, college acceptance rates are only one part of the picture.